-During the past ten years, total revenues excluding grants increased on average 0.7% annually and were affected by revenue downturns due to the Interstate 64 closure and the 2009 economic recession.
+During the past ten years, total revenues, excluding grants, increased on average 2.25% annually and were affected by revenue downturns due to the 2009 economic recession.
 The City shares a material percentage of sales tax revenue to the County "pool," as indicated on page 59.
-Sales tax revenues outperformed budget expectations and the prior year by 6% and 4%, respectively.
-Sales tax revenue growth, net of sharing, averaged 2.9% for the five-year period 2013 to 2017, and in 2018 increased to 3.0% average growth for the five year period 2014 to 2018.
+Sales tax revenues outperformed budget expectations and the prior year by 2.8% and 1.6%, respectively.
+Sales tax revenue growth, net of sharing, averaged 2.9% for the five-year period 2014 to 2018, and in 2019 decreased slightly to 2.6% average growth for the five-year period 2015 to 2019.
 City services are heavily dependent on revenue from sales tax generated by the City of Frontenac's retail businesses.
-Actual sales tax revenues were more than \$280,000 over budget in 2018.
+Actual sales tax revenues were more than \$123,000 over budget in 2019.

 Like most cities, the City of Frontenac's services are heavily dependent on personnel.
-Police, fire, EMS, public works and administration personnel expenses make up 91.3% of the 2018-2019 General Fund budget and 71.0% of the Capital and General funds' combined 2018-2019 expense budgets.
+Police, fire, EMS, and administration personnel expenses make up 84.3% of the 2019-2020 General Fund budget.
+General and Capital Fund personnel expenses make up 69.4% of their combined 2019-2020 expense budgets.
 While it is necessary to continually review efficiencies in personnel, response time and service levels for police and fire have historically been important to our community's residents.
-Cost savings measures helped to buffer personnel expense increases which have increased on average 4.8% over the prior 9 years.
+Cost savings measures helped to buffer personnel expense increases which have increased on average 2.1% over the prior 9 years.
+The City conducted a market study of employee pay among neighboring municipalities, which resulted in adjusting all employee salaries effective July 1, 2019.
+Employee salaries below the 60th percentile of the market were increased to the 60th percentile in order to continue to attract and retain employees to the City.
+A total of \$4,187,019 was budgeted for employee salaries in 2019-2020 compared to an estimated actual expenditure of \$4,113,786 in 2018-2019.
+This represents an increase of 1.78% or \$73,233.

-Public Safety, (police, fire and EMS) is by far the City's largest expense.
-Public safety accounts for approximately 81.8% of personnel expenses.
+Public Safety (police, fire, and EMS) is by far the City's largest expense.
+Public safety accounts for approximately 85.0% of personnel expenses.
 Administrative staff, the Board of Aldermen, and the Ways and Means Committee all continue to work together to reduce personnel expenses or limit the increase in these and other costs.
 Some of our successes during recent years are listed below: